bitfront-exchange/bitfront-api-docs/1_Overview.md

 BITBOX, a crypto-to-crypto exchange, provides APIs for programmatic crypto trading.

-Using BITBOX API (beta), you do not have to access the BITBOX website to check your account status, trading history, or to buy and sell crypto.
+Using BITBOX API, you do not have to access the BITBOX website to check your account status, trading history, or to buy and sell crypto.
 You can also automate your trading orders based on set criteria, such as buying a set amount of coins when the price drops by more than 5%.

-This document describes basic information about BITBOX API (beta) and provides detailed examples.
+This document describes basic information about BITBOX API and provides detailed examples.

 ## Prerequisites

-BITBOX API (beta) is RESTful.
+BITBOX API is RESTful.
 All requests and responses are transmitted via HTTPS, meaning that you can call APIs from any platform that supports HTTPS.
 For successful operation of API request calls, read this section and descriptions of each API carefully.

-In order to use BITBOX API (beta), you must get an approval from BITBOX.

-[Contact BITBOX](https://contact.bitbox.me/) with your BITBOX ID and a whitelist of IP calling addresses of your services or apps.
+You must get your API Key before you can use the BITBOX API.
+First, log in to the [BITBOX website](https://bitbox.me) and request for the API Key under “Account” \> “Open API”.

-Once approved, you will receive your credentials such as API KEY and API SECRET.
+Once completed, you will receive your credentials such as API KEY and API SECRET.
 All API requests have to pass an API KEY in the header, and the requests that have a valid API KEY are allowed.
 API SECRET is a secret key to sign API requests.
 For details, see [Authentication and security policy](2_Authentication_and_Security_Policy.md#authentication-and-security-policy).

 ## Endpoint

-The endpoint of BITBOX API (beta) is as follows:
+The endpoint of BITBOX API is as follows:

 ``` postscript
 https://openapi.bitbox.me/{version}/{api_name}?{query_string}